 Coffee Chat: Patient voice in CMS drug price 'negotiation'

-The Centers for Medicare & Medicaid Services (CMS) announced their 2025 selection of 15 drugs covered under Medicare Part D for price “negotiations” under the Inflation Reduction Act (IRA) on January 17.
-The list includes therapies covering a wide range of therapeutic areas from diabetes and cancer to asthma, arthritis and more.
+The Centers for Medicare & Medicaid Services (CMS) recently announced the 2025 selection of 15 drugs covered under Medicare Part D for price “negotiations” under the Inflation Reduction Act (IRA).
+The list covers many therapeutic areas, from diabetes and cancer to asthma, arthritis, and more.

-Patients, caregivers, and other stakeholders have until March 1 to submit data to CMS and until March 12 to register for participation in patient-focused roundtables and townhall events geared primarily towards clinicians.
-In anticipation of these fast-approaching deadlines, the Biotechnology Innovation Organization (BIO) welcomed four representatives from patient advocacy groups to discuss how the patient voice can be highlighted in the conversation during their February BIO Patient Advocacy Coffee Chat: Patient Voice in CMS Drug Price “Negotiation.”
+Patients, caregivers, and stakeholders have until March 1 to submit data to CMS, and until March 12 to register to participate in patient-focused roundtables and town hall events geared primarily towards clinicians.
+In anticipation of these fast-approaching deadlines, the Biotechnology Innovation Organization (BIO) discussed with four patient advocacy groups how to amplify the patient voice in these discussions during the February Patient Advocacy Coffee Chat.

-“As we all are aware, for the 2025 round of drug price negotiations that was kicked off in January, we have data submissions that are due in just a few days on March 1st,” began Karin Hoelzer, Senior Director of Patient Advocacy at BIO.
-“And so I know that many patient communities are actively trying to figure out how to be most helpful in these negotiations.”
+“For the 2025 round of drug price negotiations that was kicked off in January, we have data submissions that are due in just a few days on March 1st,” began Karin Hoelzer, Senior Director of Patient Advocacy at BIO.
+“Many patient communities are actively trying to figure out how to be most helpful in these negotiations.”

-Much of the discussion focused on why is the patient perspective important, how can patients engage with the CMS, and what are some of the unintended consequences to the negotiation process that patient groups are working to avoid?
+The discussion focused on why is the patient perspective important, how patients can engage with CMS, and the unintended consequences of the negotiation process that patient groups are working to avoid.

-“It’s really important for patients to engage in the Medicare negotiation program,” began Kirsten Sloan, Managing Director of Public Policy at ACS CAN.
+“It’s really important for patients to engage in the Medicare negotiation program,” said Kirsten Sloan, Managing Director of Public Policy at the American Cancer Society Cancer Action Network (ACS CAN).
 “We’re doing so for two key reasons.
 One is that affordability is a very critical issue for cancer patients.
-We have wonderful new, cancer medications but in order for cancer patients to take advantage of them, patients have to be able to afford them.
+We have wonderful new cancer medications, but in order for cancer patients to take advantage of them, patients have to be able to afford them.
 And the second reason that we’re engaging in this conversation with CMS is that we also want to make sure that beneficiaries have access to those medications.”

-Indeed, affordability and access are key tentpoles for patients when it comes to the issue around the IRA-mandated drug price “negotiations,” as Stewart Perry, Board Chair of the Diabetes Leadership Council explained.
+Affordability and access are key tentpoles for patients in the IRA-mandated drug price “negotiations,” explained Stewart Perry, Board Chair of the Diabetes Leadership Council.

-His comments highlight the trickle-down effects that such “negotiations” have on patients.
-As Tiffany Westrich-Robertson, Chief Executive Officer at AiArthritis (International Foundation for Autoimmune & Autoinflammatory Arthritis) and Executive Director of the Ensuring Access through Collaborative Health (EACH)/Patient Inclusion Council (PIC) coalition, pointed out during the conversation, such negotiation processes risk oversimplifying an incredibly complex system.
+The negotiation processes can oversimplify an incredibly complex system, Tiffany Westrich-Robertson, Chief Executive Officer at AiArthritis (International Foundation for Autoimmune & Autoinflammatory Arthritis) and Executive Director of the Ensuring Access through Collaborative Health (EACH)/Patient Inclusion Council (PIC) Coalition, pointed out.
 This risks further exacerbating existing access issues as a result of more unfavorable formulary placement, more step therapy and other utilization management, and more non-medical switching.

 The risks of unintended consequences on access and innovation